Read the Admission Director's Blog CONTACT US:

-On or before June 4, 2014, complete the FTF Interest Form to declare your interest in taking FIN 513 during the Fall A term.
+Complete the FTF Interest Form to declare your interest in taking FIN 513 during the Fall A term.
 You will be notified of online resources designed to prepare you for FIN 513 and assess your readiness.
 The time commitment for the preparatory work will vary depending on your background, but it's designed to require 6-8 hours of work per week for about four weeks.

 Results of the accounting waiver preparatory exam will be announced around Aug.
 15, 2014.
 Soon thereafter, Ross Academic Services will issue enrollment permissions for FIN 513 to students who satisfy both requirements.